Olivia Munn Is Pregnant, Expecting First Baby With John Mulaney - E! Online

 "In the spring, I went to Los Angeles, and met and started to date a wonderful woman named Olivia—Olivia Munn," John told host Seth Meyers.
 "I'm going to be a dad.
 We're both really, really happy."

-John began the interview by giving a rundown of his whirlwind past 12 months, which included entering rehab in September 2020 amid a battle with addiction struggles.
-He explained that in October, he got out of rehab and moved out of the home he shared with now-ex-wife Anna Marie Tendler but that shortly after hosting the Halloween episode of Saturday Night Live, he relapsed with drugs.
+John began the interview by giving a rundown of his "challenging" past 12 months, which included entering rehab in September 2020 amid a battle with addiction struggles.
+The star explained that in October, he left rehab and moved out of the home he shared with now-ex-wife Anna Marie Tendler but that shortly after hosting the Halloween episode of Saturday Night Live, he relapsed with cocaine and alcohol.

 "Then I continued using drugs—you and some other friends staged an intervention, as you recall," John told Seth, explaining this led to a two-month rehab stint that ended in February 2021.
 At this point in the conversation, the John Mulaney & the Sack Lunch Bunch star pointed out he initially met Olivia for the first time at Seth's September 2013 wedding to wife Alexi Ashe.

 "It is a very lucky thing to have met this woman," John said of Olivia, calling the relationship "really beautiful."
-He added, "She's held my hand through that hell, and we are having a baby together."
+He added, "She's kind of held my hand through that hell, and we are having a baby together."

 It's been a whirlwind road to parenthood for Olivia and her stand-up comedian beau, who were first rumored to be dating in May following John's split from his wife.